darealzoko/Notys/README.md

 2. Download the latest `Notys.zip`.
 3. Unzip and move `Notys.app` to your **Applications** folder.
 4. **Right-click > Open** (required only for the first launch to bypass macOS Gatekeeper).

+## Known issues
+Underline is not visible (at all) in light theme, and strikethrough is visible but not good looking.